 - Click Troubleshoot.
 The troubleshooting information appears on the same page.
-To share the details with another user in your network, click Share this session.

 In the delivery details that appear, you'll see some of the following details:

 - A timeline of the placement of ads in the content.
 You can hover over each break for more information about ad positions and ad duration.

 - A summary of the winning ad rule for each break.